Neranja Manasu: Production

 After securing Vijayakanth's dates, the producers at GJ Cinema first approached Ramana to direct the film.
-Ramana finalised a script titled Parthasarathy, but the makers opted to change their choice of director to N. Linguswamy, who also later opted out.
-Samuthirakani later took on the responsibility, using a different script.
+Ramana finalised a script titled Parthasarathy, but the makers opted to change their choice of director to N. Lingusamy, who also later opted out.
+P. Samuthirakani later took on the responsibility, using a different script.
 Sampath Raj appeared in his first acting role and portrayed two different characters.
+The film was largely shot in Kadappadi, a village near Pollachi.